MsWairimu/se-assignment-6-introduction-to-python-MsWairimu/README.md

    - Click "Install Now" and follow the prompts.

 **Verify Installation:**
-- Open a terminal/command prompt and type `python --version` (or `python3 --version` for Linux/macOS).
+- Open a terminal/command prompt and type `python --version`
 - To set up a virtual environment:
   ```bash
   python -m venv myenv